 It has been a very busy few weeks.
-My husband and I were looking foward to a few days together on his business trip.
+My husband and I were looking forward to a few days together on his business trip.
 The babysitter was lined up, the meals prepared, the kids’ schedules written out – I was SO READY!
 Just over an hour into the drive, my phone rang.
 Our 7 year got sick at school.
 For the next 30 min, I made phone calls, arranged pick up, scheduled a doctor’s appt and asked a close friend to get off work to take her in.
 When I called home to check on Abigail, her lips were blue and her temperature was extremely low.
-Not having any clue what that might mean, I called the docter’s office to report the new symptoms and was told to take her to the ER.
+Not having any clue what that might mean, I called the doctor’s office to report the new symptoms and was told to take her to the ER.
 And that is when the panic set in.
 We had turned around, but were still over an hour away.
-My friend took Abigail to the hospital just as Joel and I found ourselves driving through a terrible rain storm.
+My friend took Abigail to the hospital just as Joel and I found ourselves driving through a terrible rainstorm.
 REALLY?!!
 Because THAT was all my nerves needed at that moment.

 I started crying.

 You know when you start imagining the worst scenarios possible?
-All the “What if’s” start consuming your thoughts and you feel so stupid for getting angry over trival things.
+All the “What if’s” start consuming your thoughts and you feel so stupid for getting angry over trivial things.
 Just a few days earlier, I had been upset with Abigail over lost library books and frustrated by how long it was taking her to empty the dishwasher.
 But now she was in the ER.
 I had no clue if there was something seriously wrong and I was not there with her.
 Suddenly I had a HUGE shift in my perspective.
 I started confessing to Joel about what a bad job I been doing loving Abigail well.
 Do you ever do that?

 It is easy to get caught up in how our younger children behave and lose focus on who they are and whose they are.

-Loving our “littles” well is one of the hardest things for a mom to do consistantly.
+Loving our “littles” well is one of the hardest things for a mom to do consistently.
 In the day to day grind of cleaning up messes, tidying up toys, washing their clothes, cooking their meals and focusing on doing a thousand other tasks that are all part of caring for them, is it really all that surprising that moms have trouble LOVING them?
 Perhaps that sounds like an absurd question, so let me explain what I mean.

 Moms can easily get caught up in the task of mothering.